Diary of a Network Geek

 Review: X-Men: Origins: Wolverine

-Filed under: Fun,Movies,News and Current Events,Review — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:20 am for you boring, normal people.
+Filed under: Fun,Movies,News and Current Events,Review — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:20 am for you boring, normal people.

 XMenOrigins-Wolverine